Mission San Francisco de Asís: Cemetery

 The mission holds the San Francisco de Asís cemetery, which is the oldest cemetery in San Francisco.
 Grave markers date between 1830 and 1898.
 The cemetery has the unmarked graves of about 5,000 indigenous peoples of California, including Ohlone and Miwok people.
-Other people buried thee include Luis Antonio Arguello, Lieutenant Moraga (the first commandment of the Presidio), Don Francisco De Haro, William Leidesdorf, and victims of the San Francisco Committee of Vigilance.
+Other people buried there include Luis Antonio Argüello, Lieutenant Moraga (the first commandment of the Presidio), Don Francisco de Haro, William Leidesdorf, and victims of the San Francisco Committee of Vigilance.